YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/state & props/state.md

 ### Why React setState/useState does not update immediately
 **The answer: They’re just queues** \
-React this.setState, and useState does not make changes directly to the state object.
+React `this.setState`, and `useState` does not make changes directly to the state object.

-React this.setState, and React.useState create queues for React core to update the state object of a React component.
+React `this.setState`, and `React.useState` create queues for React core to update the state object of a React component.

 setState is an asynchronous function, the setState function also does not return a Promise.
 Using async/await or anything similar will not work.